CyVerse-learning-materials/dnasubway_guide/step5.rst

 **Some things to remember about the platform**

-- Wetlab protocols and other resources are available at `http://dnabarcoding101.org/ <http://dnabarcoding101.org/>`_
+- Wet lab protocols and other resources are available at `http://dnabarcoding101.org/ <http://dnabarcoding101.org/>`_
 - The DNA Barcoding 101 site also contains information on low-cost sequencing for U.S.-based educators.